suborbital/docs/website/docs/e2-core/usage/connections.md

       - fn: record-signup
 ```

-By setting the `source` field of the handler, we tell E2Core to listen to that particular connection and handle messages it sends us.
+By setting the `source` field of the handler, we tell E2 Core to listen to that particular connection and handle messages it sends us.
 The `resource` field dictates which topic or subject the handler is listening to, which is useful for messaging systems such as NATS and Kafka.

 Streams that use an external source can also use the `respondTo` field to set which topic or subject the response message is sent to: